philiplinell/openai-workshop/introduction.md

 | Whisper | Speech recognition model |
 | Embeddings |  Measures relatedness of text strings.
 Use cases are search, recommendations, anomaly detection [^4] etc. |

+For our project, we are utilizing **GPT-3**, a language model, due to its ability to understand and generate meaningful responses from text inputs.

 ## Note on Proprietary Data

 Be mindful of the data you send into the API.
 Even though the data sent via the